Grant funding for businesses in Scotland

 Some examples of the grants available include:

-Horizon 2020 grants are given out by the European Union.
+Horizon Europe grants are given out by the European Union.
+They are still available to some UK based businesses.

 These grants are normally given to groups of individuals, businesses and organisations who are working collaboratively on a project.